konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 #### 3.3.1.
 Main lemma: Eventually q is always suspected by p

-To show strong completeness for $p$ and $q$, we proof the following lemma:
+To show strong completeness for $p$ and $q$, we prove the following key lemma:

 **Lemma** `eventually_crashes_implies_always_suspected`.
 If $q$ crashes at some time $j$ and $p$ never crashes, then there exists $k$ such that for all $i \ge